PawseySC/container-workflows/_episodes/09-r-rstudio.md

 Let us start up the web server using the following `docker` command:

 ```
-$ docker run -d -p 8787:8787 --name rstudio -v `pwd`/data:/home/rstudio/data -e PASSWORD=<Pick your password> rocker/tidyverse:3.5
+$ docker run -d -p 80:8787 --name rstudio -v `pwd`/data:/home/rstudio/data -e PASSWORD=<Pick your password> rocker/tidyverse:3.5
 ```
 {: .bash}

-Here we're opening up port `8787` so we can access the Rtudio server remotely.
+Here we're opening up the container port `8787` and mapping it to the host port `80` so we can access the Rtudio server remotely.
 Note you need to store a password in a variable; it will be required below for the web login.

-You just need to open a web browser and point it to `localhost:8787` if you are running Docker on your machine, or `<Your VM's IP Address>:8787` if you are running on a cloud service.
+You just need to open a web browser and point it to `localhost` if you are running Docker on your machine, or `<Your VM's IP Address>` if you are running on a cloud service.

 You should see a prompt for credentials, with user defaulting to `rstudio`, and password..